fsaltunyuva/fsaltunyuva.github.io/_posts/2026-01-20-Ray-Tracing-Adventure.md

 }
 ```

-When I debugged this with colored regions, I got this result for metal_glass_plates.json scene with 800x800 resolution:
+When I debugged this with colored regions (with commented codes), I got this result for metal_glass_plates.json scene with 800x800 resolution:

 [Static Foveated Rendering Debug Image]